abdi221/distance_monitor/README.md

   Check trigger/echo wiring and confirm the sensor has stable power.
 The dashboard will still load even if the sensor fails.

 * **Frequent resets**
-  Usually means the watchdog isn’t being fed—look for any blocking code added recently.
+  Usually means the watchdog isn’t being fed, double check for any blocking code added recently.

 * **Inaccurate readings**
   Place a small capacitor (100 nF) across VCC and GND on the sensor.
 This often fixes jitter.